RPSangil/Project-1/README.md

 This project provides an analysis of 5 Crypto Currencies and 5 Stocks, all high in market values as of 05/05/2022.
 This analysis will be useful to help beginner traders.
 It will highlight different elements to consider when performing due diligence prior to purchasing on the Trade Market.

-The project aims to help begginer investors *save* money and *make* money.
+The project aims to help beginner investors *save* money and *make* money.

 ### Our Sample